-Business-type capital assets activity was comprised of infrastructure additions of \$1.1 million for water system improvements, pipe replacements, and plant upgrades, and \$421,000 in sewer treatment plant improvements and inflow/infiltration improvements.
+Business-type capital assets activity was comprised of infrastructure additions of \$1.9 million for water system improvements, pipe replacements and sewer system improvements.

 Debt administration.
-Outstanding governmental long-term debt, as of June 30, 2022, totaled \$5.8 million.
-Of that amount, \$3.5 million of outstanding long-term debt relates to water general obligation bond and direct borrowings for the water building and road repairs and construction, water main replacement, and other water system improvements.
+Outstanding governmental long-term debt, as of June 30, 2023, totaled \$5.3 million, inclusive of unamortized premiums.
+Of that amount, \$3.2 million of outstanding long-term debt relates to water general obligation bond and direct borrowings for the water building and road repairs and construction, water main replacement, and other water system improvements.
 The liability of long-term debt related to water is paid by the governmental funds while the capital assets are reported in the water enterprise fund.
 The sewer long-term debt is funded 25% by the governmental funds through the use of transfers.

-At June 30, 2022, the enterprise funds had \$1.8 million in sewer debt outstanding that relates to various sewer projects.
+At June 30, 2023, the enterprise funds had \$1.8 million in sewer long-term debt outstanding, including unamortized premiums, that relates to various sewer projects.